wamdam/backy2/docs/source/quickstart.rst

 Backup Metadata
     A SQL database containing information on how to reassemble the stored blocks to get the original data back.
-Also referred to as the *meta backend*.
+Also referred to as the *metadata backend*.

 Version
     A version is a backup of a specific backup source at a specific point in time.